-The pair’s strong bond is put to the test in a both heartwarming and sad story with tension that builds right up to the moment of its reveals.
+The pair’s strong bond is put to the test in a both heartwarming and sad story with tension that builds right up to the moment of its reveal.
 Both an emotive fairytale soundtrack (think Undertale) and the storybook chapters that progress over a period of days give the game a great platform to work from – or at least, it should.

 There is so much potential here for a bustling world of fascinating characters and interactivity with its brilliantly expressive hand-drawn designs, but the main areas are barren horizontal NPC ‘hubs’ where everyone is spread out all over the place.
-The few interesting characters that do exist are given changing conversation based on the point in the story – as well as being included in the side quests – but they can’t justify the distance it takes to travel between them.
+The few interesting characters that do exist are given mew lines based on the point in the story – as well as being included in the side quests – but they can’t justify the distance it takes to travel between them.
 It would have been far better to include some verticality and density in the town’s features, where you could perhaps visit multiple characters in one area, but it’s design choice they stick with throughout.

 You could argue that the developers have gone for a ‘simple is best’ approach here, but it barely feels like it’s scratching the surface in some cases.
 For example, with the beautiful backgrounds and calm fairytale audio tracks, you’d expect that exploring this title would be fun, but the vast majority of the game is just random encounter ‘dungeons’ disguised as routes from each of the main ‘areas’ and it is in these sections that the game coughs and sputters to an unceremonious stop.